fabrizioserial/Design-Patterns-for-React/README.md

 ### Consequences

-Are the results and trade-oggs of applying the pattern.
+Are the results and trade-offs of applying the pattern.
 They are critical for evaluating design alternatives and for understanding the costs and benefits of applying the pattern

 ## Principles